SSH access to Purdue AF¶

 -

-Log in to your session from external Terminal
+Log in to your session from an external terminal

-- If you are using CERN or FNAL account, remember that your username should include
+- If you are using a CERN or FNAL account, remember that your username must

--cernor-fnalsuffix, respectively. - Instead of password, paste the token obtained in the previous step.
+-cernor-fnalsuffix, respectively — see Login methods and usernames. - Instead of a password, paste the token obtained in the previous step.

-- If you are using CERN or FNAL account, remember that your username should include
+- If you are using a CERN or FNAL account, remember that your username must

 -

-~/.bashrcor~/.bash_profileon you local machine, you can avoid copy-pasting the token every time.
-Note: you will need to havesshpassutility installed on the local machine.Now simply running the
+~/.bashrcor~/.bash_profileon your local machine, you can avoid copy-pasting the token every time.
+Note: you will need thesshpassutility installed on the local machine.Now simply running the

-purdue-afcommand will immediately connect you to Purdue AF, provided that you had already started the session.
+purdue-afcommand will immediately connect you to Purdue AF, provided that you have already started a session.

 Tip

-If you encounter any formatting issues while working at Purdue AF via SSH connection
+If you encounter any formatting issues while working at Purdue AF via an SSH

-(for example, broken lines in Vim text editor), try running resize command.
+connection (for example, broken lines in the Vim text editor), try running the

-At the moment, the SSH server at Purdue AF does not support SFTP protocol, which means that
+At the moment, the SSH server at Purdue AF does not support the SFTP protocol,

-Use web interface to download and upload files:
+Use the web interface to transfer files instead — see Uploading and downloading files:

-- Uploading can be done by drag-and-dropping files to Jupyter file browser, or by using "Upload" button at the top of the Jupyter file browser window.
+- upload files by drag-and-dropping them into the Jupyter file browser, or via the "Upload" button at the top of the file browser window;

-- To download a directory, right-click on it and select "Download as an Archive"
+- download a directory by right-clicking on it and selecting "Download as an Archive".